 |MGT 6832 Technology Commercialization|

 Special Topics in Technology Commercialization is the third course in the core curriculum and offered in the fall semester of the second year of the program.
-This course modifies or expands on the commercialization plan to produce a business model canvas.
+This course modifies or expands the commercialization plan to produce a business model canvas.
+The focus is on project planning; early stage funding; licensing and contracts; presentation and communication skills; and an enhanced interdisciplinary team experience.
 Optional projects with more downstream companies from Georgia Tech’s Venture Lab and incubator, Advanced Technology Development Center (ATDC) are available.
-This course focuses on the application of the principles learned in the first year of the curriculum and provides an even greater experiential learning environment.
-Interdisciplinary team development and presentation and communication skills.
-The course focuses on project planning; early stage funding; licensing and contracts; presentation and communication skills; and an enhanced interdisciplinary team experience.
 Prerequisites are MGT 6830 and MGT 6831.

 TI:GER's fourth course, Special Problems in Management, MGT 8903 can be taken in order to complete the requirements needed for the certificate or you may choose a course from the list below: